 About Bath in Fashion

 Since its inception, Bath has attracted creative genius.
-The great architects, like John Wood, who created what we now cherish as a World Heritage city were followed by artists and inventors over the generations.
+The great architects, like John Wood, who created what we now cherish as a World Heritage City were followed by artists and inventors over the generations.
 Today the city supports artists and galleries, designers and makers and is a flourishing hub for boutique businesses with an ever evolving IT and creative sector.

 Georgian Bath's stylish society knew only too well that fashion was not just what you wore but how you wore it.
-The Fashion Museums celebrates a milestone this year showcasing Fifty Fabulous Frocks from its extraordinary archive of historic and contemporary dress.
+The Fashion Museum pays homage to its beautiful location in The Assembly Rooms with an exhibition called "Georgian Dress for Polite Society" drawn from its extraordinary archive of historic and contemporary dress.

 The story so far

 As England's only World Heritage Site, Bath attracts attention on a national and international stage.
 The four million plus visitors that come to Bath each year anticipate the splendour of the architectural set pieces and the extraordinary history dating back to Roman times but are occasionally surprised that Bath today is such a vibrant and cosmopolitan city.

 They find a city with great shopping and buzzing restaurants and a spa culture that is second to none.
 Closer to home, Bath is a favourite destination for a fabulous day's shopping.
 Throughout the West country, shoppers recognise that Bath has a very distinctive retail offering, an experience unmatched within the region with a brilliant mix of leading high street brands and exciting independents.